 P Processes and policies need to be reviewed and, in some cases, re-written to ensure readiness.
 Take the time to review your internal processes – for example, is there a better and more efficient way you can process data?
 Are there new processes you can put in place to help streamline how your organisation operates?
 Undergoing this process can have unforeseen benefits – who knows, maybe you will uncover a new competitive advantage!

-R Under the GDPR data subjects have six new rights to their data, including but not limited to the right to be removed, the right to access a copy of the information and the right to prevent processing for direct marketing etc. Responding quickly and efficiently to these requests before the 40-calendar day maximum will satisfy both your data subjects and the regulators and help you to improve overall customer satisfaction.
+R Under the GDPR data subjects have a number of new rights to their data, including but not limited to the right to be removed, the right to access a copy of the information and the right to prevent processing for direct marketing etc. Responding quickly and efficiently to these requests before the 40-calendar day maximum will satisfy both your data subjects and the regulators and help you to improve overall customer satisfaction.

-We truly believe organisations of all sizes should stop fearing the GDPR and seeing it as laborious task, and instead start to see the many advantages created by the readiness process.
+We truly believe organisations of all sizes should stop fearing the GDPR and seeing it as a laborious task, and instead start to see the many advantages created by the readiness process.